varsha13152/tp/docs/UserGuide.md

 Format: `exit`

+### 4.6.3 Undoing the last change : `undo`

+Undoes the last modification to the addressbook, reverting it to its original state before the last modification.
+Edit, add, delete, tag, untag, star, unstar, memo and undo are the moficiations which can be undone.

+Format: `undo`

 ### 4.7 Saving the data

 AddressBook data are saved in the hard disk automatically after any command that changes the data.
 There is no need to save manually.